CitrineInformatics/gemd-docs/docs/specification/objects.md

 * Many Runs can reference the same Spec.
 * Each Run must be associated with exactly one Spec.

+The mechanism for [Attribute](../attributes) validation is through [Attribute Templates](../attribute-templates).
+If the Attribute's template is set, the constraints defined in that template will be applied to the Attribute's [Value](../value-types).
+If the [Object Template](../object-templates/) has further restricted the bounds of the Attribute Template, then those tighter constraints are enforced.
+The constraints defined in the Object Template are applied to an attribute that contains the matching Attribute Template.

+An [Object](../objects) can have [Attributes](../attributes) that are not defined in its [Object Template](../object-templates), and an Object Template can have Attributes that are not defined in associated Objects.

 ---
 ## Process Spec